 Remember, even if you have one of these risk factors, the chance of developing a DVT after a journey is still small.
 However, it makes sense to try to reduce even this small risk if possible.

-Whilst travelling on a long journey, particularly on a long-haul plane trip:
+Whilst travelling on a long journey:

 - Exercise your calf and foot muscles regularly: